|Nutritional Guidelines (per serving)|

 Rub onto all sides of the pork belly.
 Place the belly in a nonreactive pan and top the meat with any remaining dry rub marinade.
 Cover with plastic wrap and refrigerate overnight.

 Make the Braising Liquid and Cook

 In a large saucepan, sauté onion, carrot, and celery in olive oil until soft, about 5 minutes.
 Add garlic and tomatoes and cook another 5 minutes.
 Add wine and cook until evaporated.
 Add cinnamon stick, star anise, juniper berries, cardamom, clove, and chicken stock.
 Bring to a boil.

-Heat oven to 325 F. Remove the belly from refrigerator and place in a roasting pan that has a cover.
+Heat oven to 325 F. Remove the belly from refrigerator and place in a roasting pan with a cover.

 Pour hot braising liquid over pork belly.
 Cover and place in oven.
 Cook 3 1/2 hours or until completely tender when pierced with a fork.
 The pork belly can be prepared up to this point and refrigerated in the braising liquid until ready to proceed to the next step.

 Remove the belly from the braising liquid and cool.
 Heat oven to 400 F. Cut belly into 4 portions.
 Sauté in a hot skillet with a little oil for 2 minutes, fat side down.
 Finish warming in the oven for 5 minutes.